 When it’s needed

-Coverage for gastric bypass is for plan subscribers (policy holders) only who are 18 years or older.
+Coverage for gastric bypass is for plan members who are 18 years or older.
 In addition, there is a six month waiting period that must be met before the surgery can be performed.
 The six month waiting period begins on October 1, 2012.